When I was a young student learning piano, I was entered for many musical competitions / scholarships.

-I didn’t spare the time to read them from start to finish as, to be honest, I was retiscent about reliving the mistakes and failings of the past.
-But a cursory glance across the scores was enough to remind me of many often painfully disappointing memories.
+I didn’t spare the time to read them from start to finish as again, to be really honest, I was not that keen on reliving some of my past mistakes and failings.
+Even a cursory glance across the scores was enough to remind me of some of my less successful performances.

 Fast forward to the current day.
 Sure, I still experience the normal human emotions of nervousness, etc. around a performance, but I have learned how to manage those fears, and my playing (especially when I have practiced) is at level that is deeply fulfilling… at times even transcendent.

-Now that I have achieved my piano playing goals, my life is consequently forever enriched.
+Now that I have achieved my piano playing goals, my life is consequently truly enriched.

-So having come from what seems like a string of never-ending failures, how did I arrive at a point of consummate playing ability which, for the purpose of this article, we’ll call success?
+So having come from what seemed like a string of past failures, how did I arrive at a point of relatively consummate playing ability which, for the purpose of this article, we’ll call success?

-The answer my friend is blowing in the wind.
-The secret is this…
+The answer is simple.
+The secret is understanding that…

-Failure after failure and all the disappointment that goes hand in hand with the process is precisely the journey you must undertake to achieve success in any walk of life.
+If you experience many failures and all the disappointment that goes hand in hand with those failures, it may help you to realize that you are not alone.
+The journey your are on is precisely the one that you must undertake to achieve success in any walk of life.

-This is not only normal and natural, it is formative, character-building and it separates the wheat from the chaff in terms of what your true priorities are.
+This is actually normal and natural. while it may not feel like it at the time, it is formative, character-building and it separates the wheat from the chaff in terms of what your true priorities are.
 If your goal is important enough to you, you will dust yourself off and try again, and again, and again until you succeed.